skip to content

 Categories: UIS jobs

-The University of Cambridge's Information Services is looking for is looking for a highly talented Oracle Technical Consultant to help develop and maintain our Oracle E-Business Suite (EBS) Financials Application in order to support the Collegiate University.
+The University of Cambridge's Information Services is looking for is looking for a highly talented Principal Application Integration Specialist to help develop and maintain our Oracle E-Business Suite (EBS) Financials Application and develop integrations from legacy systems to the current and future Finance system (Oracle EBS and Oracle Fusion).

 Providing Development and Technical skills in all areas of Oracle technology including, but not restricted to, the following: